losrobbos/data-modeling-guide/relationship-types/README.md

 ### One to Many

-One to Many: One item can have many, potentially UNLIMITED related items of another one.
+One item can have many, potentially UNLIMITED related items of another one.

-Technique: Reference items by ID
+Example: A User can have many todos.
+But each todo only belons to one user.

-Example: A User can have as many todos as he / she likes.
+Technique: Reference related items by their ID.

 We can map a One to Many relation in TWO ways.